actions/create-release/README.md

 - `tag_name`: The name of the tag for this release
 - `release_name`: The name of the release
+- `body`: Text describing the contents of the release
 - `draft`: `true` to create a draft (unpublished) release, `false` to create a published one.
 Default: `false`
 - `prerelease`: `true` to identify the release as a prerelease. `false` to identify the release as a full release.
 Default `false`